Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

     mvn spring-boot:run
     ```

-1. In another command-line window, verify that the service is running by making the following call:
+1. In another command-line window, verify that the application is running by making the following call:

     ```bash
     curl -XPOST http://localhost:8080/chatclient -d 'tell a joke'